HarshSharma0007/ml-internship-projects/Project_1_Image_Classification_of_Animals_v2/README.md

-# 🐾 Animal Image Classification – Version 2
+# 🐾 Animal Image Classification

 > A full-stack deep learning solution for multi-class animal image classification using ResNet18, Captum explainability, and beautiful interactive frontends in **Streamlit** and **Gradio**.
 Built for performance, transparency, and deployment-readiness.
 Built from scratch with modular design and a strong emphasis on performance, explainability, and ML engineering principles.